 What are the challenges of creating simple experiences for customers?

-We’ve streamline processes.
+AB: We’ve streamlined processes.
 Instead of heavy governance and multiple layers of approvals, we’ve designed an efficient workflow whereby plans are set at the beginning of each year and people have the autonomy to move things forward.

 I also practice what I preach by maintaining my own work-life balance, reminding the team that life comes first and work second.
 Colleagues have the option to work from home.

-Simplicity can be expensive and difficult to implement, especially for mature companies that have legacy processes.
-Companies are around to make profit, and plans to simplify often don’t show instant return, so they can be difficult to justify.
+AB: Simplicity can be expensive and difficult to implement, especially for mature companies that have legacy processes.
+Companies are around to make a profit and plans to simplify often don’t show instant return, so they can be difficult to justify.